 Describe the design for the further expansion of the network, including identification of the unserved and underserved areas in the State and the order of priority for serving these areas as additional funding becomes available (beyond the required cost-of-living increase).

 As in previous SPIL's, the capacity of the state to support additional IL Centers has not changed.
 Due to the continued diminishment of both public and private monies there are simply not enough resources for the State to sustain an additional Center.
 The availability of monies to sustain non-profit agencies continues to shrink, as the population ages and has less disposable income.
 Historically this has been the major driver for funding of non-profits in New Hampshire.
-In addition, as Federal support for services continues to be based on a cost of living increase, or in some cases a reduction of Federal monies and the state's ability to generate adequate resources to fund even the most basic of human services, expanding the IL network is not an viable or realistic option, during the FY 2017-20 SPIL.
+In addition, as Federal support for services continues to be based on a cost of living increase, or in some cases a reduction of Federal monies and the state's ability to generate adequate resources to fund even the most basic of human services, expanding the IL network is not a viable or realistic option, during the FY 2017-20 SPIL.

 3.3 Section 723 States Only